open-learning-exchange/open-learning-exchange.github.io/pages/takeHomeDeviceSetup.md

 You would see a 'USB debugging connected' notification.

-## Part 2: Install and Run Take Home on your device
+## Part 2: Install and run Take Home on your device

 * __Go to menu bar and select 'Run app' from 'Run' drop-down menu.__